 Why would you join?
 Your membership contributes towards:

-1) Maintaining and supporting a XX-year-old professional society network of surveyors and mappers in Nebraska and across the U.S. This network serves and adds credibility and value to your daily interactions with your peers and business partners.
+1) Maintaining and supporting a 56-year-old professional society network of surveyors and mappers in Nebraska and across the U.S. This network serves and adds credibility and value to your daily interactions with your peers and business partners.

 2) Protecting and enhancing your license and practice laws in Nebraska, through our work with the BPSM (Board of Professional Surveyors and Mappers).